xlnfinance/xln/wiki/9_receive_and_pay.md

 This returns unprocessed received payments from outside and transfers that the node failed to sent (due to capacity issues or the receiver being offline for example) which the app should credit back to users balance.

 All payments have an invoice field that somehow refers to the user this object belongs.
 It can be a primary key ID in the database, email, or somehow obfuscated user id, or purchase id if you don't have registration.
+[Similar to Destination Tag in Ripple](https://forum.ripple.com/viewtopic.php?f=5&t=7496)

 Previously in Bitcoin and other blockchains you would have to generate a new address for every payment, this is no longer the case.
 Now all payments go to the same address carrying a special tag "invoice" that helps the receiver recognize what is this payment for.
 This technique is applied both in offchain and onchain payments (onchain invoice is never stored in blockchain state afterwards).